dmutuku/dmutuku/README.md

 - 👋 Hi, I’m @dmutuku
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Cloud Engineer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning AWS and Azure
-- 💞️ I’m looking to collaborate on python/django projects
+- 💞️ I’m looking to collaborate on IaC, Well-Architected Framework, Management and Governance
 - 📫 How to reach me mgmt.mtk@gmail.com

 <!---